 WCPO story (click image)

-Donations and items for our pantry are always welcome and appreciated.
+Donations are always welcome and appreciated.

-Our biggest needs consistently include:
+Our biggest needs currently include:

 * Laundry supplies: liquid detergent, bleach